dhutty/molecule/docs/source/providers.rst

 Usage
 ^^^^^

-All libvirt specific options(such as the one above, provider specific and domain options) must be specified in the providers section.
+All libvirt specific options (such as the ones above, provider-specific and domain options) must be specified in the providers section.
 Nevertheless, other options such as synced or network settings should be added to the raw_config_args, as they are vagrant generic parameters.
 Note that you can use special libvirt parameters such as "libvirt__tunnel_type", as it is shown in the example below.

 Please, refer to the `vagrant-libvirt`_ documentation for getting a better understanding of all available options.

-There is an example:
+Here is an example of how could look like your molecule.yml file:

 .. code-block:: yaml